 Common Causes Of Heart Valve Disease

-1. Congenital: This valve disease develops before birth and that’s why it is called congenital.
-Aortic or pulmonic valve affected for the Congenital heart disease.
+1. Congenital: This valve disease develops before birth, and that’s why it is called congenital.
+Aortic or pulmonic valve affected for Congenital heart disease.
 The size of valves may be abnormal and have malformed leaflets or leaflets that are not attached correctly.

-2. Bicuspid Aortic Valve Disease: This is a kind of valve disease that affects the aortic valve.
-It also a congenital valve disease.
-In this case, the valve may stiff (unable to open or close properly) or leaky (not able to close tightly).
+2. Bicuspid Aortic Valve Disease: This kind of valve disease affects the aortic valve.
+It is also a congenital valve disease.
+In this case, the valve may be stiff (unable to open or close properly) or leaky (not able to close tightly).
 Because, instead of the normal three leaflets, the bicuspid aortic valves have only two.

-3. Acquired Valve Disease: This can be occurred at any time of life after birth and develop with valves that were normal.
-This may cause changes in the structure of the valve due to various disease or infections such as rheumatic fever, endocarditis
+3. Acquired Valve Disease: This can occur at any time after birth and develop with normal valves.
+This may cause changes in the structure of the valve due to various diseases or infections such as rheumatic fever, endocarditis

-4. Mitral Valve Prolapses: It is a very common condition and affects 1%-2% of the population.it causes the leaflets of the mitral valve to flop back into the left atrium during the heart contraction.
+4. Mitral Valve Prolapses: It is a very common condition and affects 1%-2% of the population.
+It causes the mitral valve’s leaflets to flop back into the left atrium during the heart contraction.
 It also causes the valve to become leak, abnormal and stretchy.
 It rarely causes symptoms and doesn’t require treatment.

 There Are Some Other Causes Of Valve Disease: